+Build a leadership team.
+Having a group of members who help with leading the club can make it much easier and more fun.
+Which club members have leadership potential?
+Think about adding officers to your club for events, coding, app design, and more.
 Learn together.
 Club leaders don't have to know everything.
 Help your members work on their own research and problem-solving skills and encourage them to help others.
 Show off.
-An app showcase event is a great way to promote your club, app ideas and coding skills to friends, families, educators and the community.
+An app showcase event is a great way to promote your club, app ideas, and coding skills to friends, families, educators, and the community.
 It might even help you recruit more members.
 See page 12 to get tips for holding your own app showcase.

+Share ideas.
+Some members will be interested in making games.
+Others might want to create apps to help people, learn Swift, or control robots.
+Think about ways for members to work together on projects they care about.
 Mix it up.
 Sometimes members who are more advanced can leave others behind.
-See if those members can partner up with beginners for paired programming.
+See if those members can partner up with beginners for pair programming.
 Teaching someone else is a great way to learn!

-Learn and Apply

-1. Learn about Swift

-Swift is a powerful and intuitive programming language created by Apple for building apps.
-It's the same language professional developers are using in the fast-growing app economy to make apps for iPad, Mac, Apple TV, Apple Watch and more.
-Swift makes programming easier, more flexible and more fun.
+Learn and Apply 1.
+Learn about Swift Swift is a powerful and intuitive programming language created by Apple for building apps.
+It's the same language professional developers are using in the fast-growing app economy to make apps for iPad, Mac, Apple TV, Apple Watch, and more.
+Swift makes programming easier, more flexible, and more fun.
 To find out more about Swift, visit swift.org.

-2. Dive into Xcode and Develop in Swift Explorations

-The club materials are built around app projects for Xcode, an integrated development environment professional developers use to build real apps.
-It includes a source code editor for writing and managing code, a debugger for diagnosing problems, and a user interface editor - called Interface Builder - for laying out the visual elements of the app and connecting them to the code.
+2. Dive into Xcode and Develop in Swift Explorations The club materials are built around app projects for Xcode, an integrated development environment professional developers use to build real apps.
+It includes a source code editor for writing and managing code, a debugger for diagnosing problems, and a user interface editor-called Interface Builder-for laying out the visual elements of the app and connecting them to the code.
 To find out more about Xcode, visit the Xcode Support page.
 Develop in Swift Explorations guides learners through playground activities in Xcode as they learn coding basics.
 Xcode playgrounds allow you to write Swift code and immediately see the results in a live preview.
-Playing with code - and seeing what it does - is a great way to get started coding and to experiment with new ideas.
+Playing with code-and seeing what it does-is a great way to get started coding and to experiment with new ideas.

 Develop in Swift Explorations Teacher Guide includes additional activities you can use with club members to spark their interest, support their understanding, and inspire them to follow and develop their passions.

-Download the Develop in Swift Explorations Teacher Guide >
+Download Develop in Swift Explorations Teacher Guide >